pau-mensa/jane-street-competition/README.md

 Training went really well, with a loss of around 0.98 on fully self-generated sequences.
 However I couldn't manage to translate this result to the test set used in the submission.
 I've thought about it and my main assumptions are:
  - A bug (leaking) during training.
 I've checked a bit and I'm pretty sure there is none, but I could be missing something.
  - A bug in my submission notebook.
 I checked as well and I don't think there is a bug there, but given the difficulty of debugging in a Kaggle environment I'm less confident.
- - The test set used to score the submission is quite different from my validation set.
-Since I only use about 8 days of validation (across 32 symbols, so 64 days in total) and those days are close to my training set this is what I consider to be the most plausible explanation.
-This means that if I had implemented online learning my submission score would have probably been much higher, but since I only had 15-20 days to write all the code and run the training (which took around 12 hours) I did not have too much time to iterate on that.
+ - The test set used to score the submission is harder than my validation set.
+That could be the case, but I doubt the gap would be so big.
+ - I'm not handling non-stationarity well enough.
+This could be solved with online learning or with better normalization.
+However I've found that adding normalization to the continuous features before adding the embedding dimension does not improve the loss at all. (at least during training, couldn't check with a submission).
 <p align="center"><img width=500 src="validation.png"/></p>

 ### Further Work